the-overdriven/mw-enhanced/README.md

 ## How do I use Quick Keys in Morrowind?
 Press F1.
 You can install [QuickKeys Hotbar](https://www.nexusmods.com/morrowind/mods/51192) to see all your hotkeys in the HUD.
 For quicker hotkey assignment: [QuickKey Outlander - MWSE](https://www.nexusmods.com/morrowind/mods/50997)
+If you need more hotkeys: [Hotkeys Extended](https://www.nexusmods.com/morrowind/mods/48055)

 ## Are there hotkeys to save and load?
 F5 to save, F9 to load